 - 1. Moving data flow/processing from traditional data centres to the cloud - 2.
 Reducing energy use by data centre infrastructure - 3.
 Increasing high activity utilisation - 4.
 Increasing server efficiency - 5.
 Increasing equipment shutdown when in low utilisation - 6.
-The combination of all five measures.
+The combination of all five measures with the most stringent PUE.